 Naltrexone hydrochloride, an opioid antagonist, is a synthetic congener of oxymorphone with no opioid agonist properties.
-Naltrexone differs in structure from oxymorphone in that the methyl group on the nitrogen atom is replaced by a cyclopropylmethyl group.
-Naltrexone hydrochloride is also related to the potent opioid antagonist, naloxone, or n-allylnoroxymorphone, and is designated as: 17-(Cyclopropylmethyl)-4,5α-epoxy-3,14-dihydroxy-morphinan-6-one hydrochloride.
-The structural formula for Naltrexone hydrochloride is shown below:
+Naltrexone hydrochloride differs in structure from oxymorphone in that the methyl group on the nitrogen atom is replaced by a cyclopropylmethyl group.
+Naltrexone hydrochloride is also related to the potent opioid antagonist, naloxone, or n-allylnoroxymorphone.
+The chemical name for Naltrexone hydrochloride is Morphinan-6-one, 17-(cyclopropylmethyl)-4,5-epoxy-3,14-dihydroxy-, hydrochloride, (5⛙)-.
+The structural formula is as follows:

 Naltrexone - Clinical Pharmacology